-If you are an ACRRM Rural Generalist and would like to share your story, contact the membership team at membership@acrrm.org.au.
+If you’re an ACRRM Rural Generalist and would like to share your story, we’d love to hear from you.
+Contact us at communications@acrrm.org.au.

 For Dr Sarah Goddard, Tennant Creek in the Northern Territory has always been called home, and having the opportunity to move back to work as a GP, surrounded by family and well-known faces, has been a dream come true.